amelia-kawasaki/dsc_capstone/README.md

 ### Why do we care about noise in our data?

 Noise level of training data is key to the performace of a prediction model.
+We intend to find out how much noise impacts the performance of prediction models.

 ### Methodology